Read our voting guide: in English | in Spanish | in Hmong

 - Yes!
 If you’re already registered at your current address, you can use your driver’s license with your old address as photo ID.
 However, if you’re not registered at your current address, you’ll need to re-register there and bring proof of residence with your current address (meaning, your license with your old address won’t work).

-- Starting on January 1, you’ll be able to go to myvote.wi.gov and request absentee ballots for every election next year!
+- You can go to myvote.wi.gov and request absentee ballots for every election this year right now!

 I’m a student in Wisconsin and I want to vote here instead of at my parent’s house out-of-state.
 Can I do that?